-Since 29 June 2013, a one-off duty exemption/concession has been available for young farmers aged below 35 who are buying their first farmland property valued at less than $750,000, specifically:
+A one-off duty exemption and concession is available for young farmers aged under 35 who are buying their first farmland property valued at $750,000 or less.

-You and your partner/spouse are eligible for this concession/exemption even if either of you owns or has owned non-farmland in the past.
-However, if you or your partner/spouse has been a shareholder of a company or beneficiary of a trust that owns or previously owned farmland, you are ineligible for this concession/exemption.
+You and your partner/spouse are eligible for this concession/exemption even if either of you owns or has owned non-farmland.
+However, if you or your partner/spouse has been a shareholder of a company or beneficiary of a trust that owns or previously owned farmland, you are ineligible for this concession and exemption.

 Gather required information

-- Description of primary production and water entitlements, and
+- description of primary production and water entitlements

-- For transfers between related parties, evidence of the value of the dutiable property by:
+- for transfers between related parties, evidence of the value of the dutiable property via:

-- A valuation from a certified practising valuer who is a member of the API of by a member of the REIV with sworn valuer accreditation
+- a valuation from a certified practising valuer, who is a member of the Australian Property Institute, or by a member of the Real Estate Institute of Victoria, who has sworn valuer accreditation

-- Copy of duly stamped trust deeds together with any subsequent amendments (if transaction involves a trust)
+- copy of duly stamped trust deeds together with any subsequent amendments if the transaction involves a trust.

-If you receive the exemption/concession and your circumstances change, resulting in the requirements for the primary production, FHOG or PPR (if applicable) assistance not being met, you must notify us in writing within 30 days of the change(s).
+If you receive the exemption or concession and your circumstances change so that you no longer meet the primary production, First Home Owner Grant or PPR criteria, you must notify us in writing within 30 days of the change(s).